artmg/lubuild/help/use/markdown.md

 	* MyDropboxAcct

 * Install Amaze File Manager
-	* in Android create: MyNotesFolder
+	* in Emulated / Android folder create: MyNotesFolder
 * Install FolderSync (not Pro) onto mobile
-	* Permissions:
+	* Fix Permissions:
-		* File: Write to Device, Emulated Android
+		* File: Write to Device, Manage all files, Emulated Android folder
-* Add account MyDropboxAcct
+	* Accounts / Create / MyDropboxAcct
 		* use Browser to authenticate and Allow
+	* Folderpair / Create
-* Create Two-way sync
+		* Two-way sync
+		* user folder icons to browse
 		* local folder browse 'MyNotesFolder'
 		* ensure that the **Sync Deletions** is turned **on**
 		* schedule: daily

+previously I used Markor but you may be able to use the new Obsidian Android client

 * Install Markor on mobile as markdown Editor
 	* Settings / Notebook select local folder
 * Install aGrep as search app